 Nearly all carriers cover complications of pregnancy.
-However, only 2 carriers that we know of cover a normal childbirth.
+However, only 1 carrier that we know of cover a normal childbirth.
 They will pay a hospital confinement lump sum benefit and a daily hospital benefit.

 One thing to know: The baby needs to be born in a hospital.
-Additionally, there are waiting periods for childbirth, ranging from 10 months to 12 months.
+Additionally, there are waiting periods for childbirth, which is 10 months.
 This means if the baby is born within the waiting period, the carrier won’t pay a benefit (unless due to pregnancy complications).

 Speaking Of Waiting Periods, Are There Any?